Waterworld Future Planning

 Are you going to install a rail/bar at the deep end.
 I asked pre-Covid and was advised that it would be looked into.
 Not all swimmers can turn underwater but still like to swim (which is impossible in 25m pool as groups stand and chat)

-Shiron asked about 2 years ago
+Shiron asked over 2 years ago

 Hi Shiron,